FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 Semi truck tires need to be replaced approximately every three to six years.
 However, the mileage covered, types of terrain driven, and type of tires all impact the longevity of semi tires.

-How Much Does it Cost to Retread Tires?
+How Much Does It Cost to Retread Tires?

 How Many Times Can You Retread a Tire?